-Desmond Tutu embarks on life of well-earned dotage
+Desmond Tutu embarks on a life of well-earned dotage

 The 1984 Nobel Peace Prize laureate and former Anglican Archbishop of Cape Town is one of South Africa's great moral leaders.